sethsteenken/keg-monitor/README.md

 Review [Docker commands](https://docs.docker.com/engine/reference/commandline/cli/) (there's also a [cheat sheet](https://docs.docker.com/get-started/docker_cheatsheet.pdf) for these) to troubleshoot containers that may fail to start.

 Can optionally install a GUI application like [Portainer](https://www.portainer.io/) to help manage your containers.

+### Testing MQTT Communications

+Use a tool like [MQTT Explorer](https://mqtt-explorer.com/) or [MQTTx](https://mqttx.app/) to test the MQTT broker connection and see the messages being sent from the scales.

 ## Features